Basic Eligibility for Your Employees

 - To care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.

-- To bond with a minor child in connection with the adoption or foster care placement of the child with the employee or the employee’s spouse or registered domestic partner.
+- To bond with a new child entering the family through birth, adoption, or foster care placement of the child with the employee or the employee’s spouse or registered domestic partner.

 Your employee may not be eligible for PFL benefits if they:

-- Are not working or looking for work at the time they begin their family care leave.
+- Are not working or looking for work at the time they begin their family leave.

 - Are in custody due to conviction of a crime.

-- Cannot provide certification by the treating physician/practitioner that they are needed for care.
+- Cannot provide certification by the treating licensed health professional that they are needed for care.